sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 > Art of learning: don't fear to invest into failure.
 Don't hide your true emotions, instead use them (e.g. if music doesn't allow you to learn, don't close a window, try to use it's rithm)

 > I am a citizen of a universe, not a country

+> Harry Potter and methods of rationality: imagine you were born in on a planet with a tradition to beat people with a stick to a head every day at 12pm.
+Soon people would tell that it's actually good to be beaten, e.g. your scull becomes stronger (they change perception of problem to reduce the cognitive dissonance).
+The same is with our attitude to a death: somehow we think that being dead or unconscious is better then conscious.

+> Harry Potter and methods of rationality: imagine you came to work and see that a guy beats a printer.
+The first thing you will think is that a guy have problems with a head or a bad character, but the guy will think that he is a good person that just had a bad day